 The Committee will review appeals starting in mid-July, and decisions will not be made until after the initial registration for the next winter session.
 This means it will be challenging, but not impossible, for you to plan your course selection should an appeal be successful.
 Please take that into consideration when deciding whether or not to appeal.

 How to submit your appeal

-Complete the Appeal Form (linked below).
-Submit your completed appeal form by email (with all documentation attached) to firstname.lastname@example.org, or in person to the Science Student Information Centre, Room 150, Chem/Phys Building, 6221 University Blvd.
+Complete the Appeal Form below.
 Be sure to note the deadline specified in the email notifying you of the winter sessional evaluation decision of a requirement to discontinue or withdraw.
 Appeals received after the deadline will not be reviewed.
 Prepare all of your answers and related documents before you start inputting your appeal into the form.